 There are so many things to do with kids in Puerto Rico, it is the perfect destination for families.
 Easy to reach from the United States, no passport necessary, beautiful beaches, delicious food, a rich history, and friendly people, make this tropical island a popular destination.
 As a Puerto Rican I may be a little biased, but I think families will not be disappointed booking a vacation to the island because it offers something for everyone.
+If you’re wondering what to do in Puerto Rico with your family, we have plenty of ideas.

 1. Visit the forts in San Juan